 Cellular internet is best for those who are sure there will be reception at the places they’ll be camping and don’t plan on doing a lot of streaming.
 This is a great option for digital nomads and those working from their RV.

-You’ve probably seen RVs parked at a campground that have satellite dishes mounted on the top.
+You’ve probably seen RVs parked at a campground that has satellite dishes mounted on the top.
 These are for satellite TV or internet.
 Both technologies require the dish, which sends and receives signals to a satellite in space.

 Satellite internet service typically costs $50/mo-$150/mo, depending on your provider and plan.
 A dish can cost anywhere between a few hundred dollars to $5,000.